Empowering Newcastle

 Read a report from the Community Power Agency on how community energy projects have been growing in Australia.

-EmPowering Transport
+Empowering Transport

 Enabling a city to mode shift to walking, cycling and public transport, supported by electric vehicles (charged by renewables), is the best way we can reduce transport related emissions in Newcastle.